I had no knowledge of who the Rowan Brothers were before I bought this.

 I suspect thought that the Rowans here, Chris and Lorin, came under the musical spell of their older brother and fell in love with country music.

-Certainly they were skilled enough in the genre to get a deal, win praise and release an album, this album.
+Certainly they were skilled enough in the genre to get a deal, win praise, and release an album, this album.

 Allmusic: Released in 1972, the Rowan Brothers’ eponymous debut arrived with a great deal of hype, including an ad featuring a quote from Jerry Garcia in which he stated that Chris and Lorin Rowan “could be like the Beatles.
 They’re that good.”
 Produced by Bill Wolf and David Grisman (credited as David Diadem), the first effort from the Stinson Beach, CA, duo never even came close to living up to such lofty praise

+“Somewhat dated today” doesn’t mean it will be dated tomorrow.
+Likewise, there is California vibe on the album but you can tell there is something else going on from places elsewhere.
+It’s not the straight country rock you hear from California country rock bands of the time.
 Perhaps they got more country later (I haven’t heard any of the later albums) but here they vacillated between country rock, folk rock, and early 70s pop.

 Country with harps, flutes, moogs, saxophones, cellos, and violins.